google/gcp_scanner/README.md

 pip install -r requirements.txt
 ```

-There is a docker file if you want to run the scanner from a container:
+There is a docker build file if you want to run the scanner from a container:
 `docker build -f Dockerfile -t sa_scanner .`

 ### Command-line options